dariushoule/SF-Movie-Maps/readme.md

 **Frontend improvements on small devices**

-The performance and usability on mobile devices could be significanly improved with some refactoring.
+The performance and usability on mobile devices could be significantly improved with some refactoring.
 Some initial things to look at:

 - Don't apply the knockout bindings for the list-view sidebar on small form factors.
 - Eliminate need to iterate pins for lat/lng.